 What if we don't have SOC 2/ISO yet?

-Start building trust infrastructure now: document policies, run access reviews, implement MFA, create incident response SOP, build Trust Center.
+Start building trust infrastructure now: document policies, run access reviews, implement MFA, create an incident response SOP, and build Trust Centre.
 When questionnaires arrive, you can respond quickly with real evidence even without formal certification.
 Then get Type I as soon as possible (1-3 months).

 Enterprise deals don't die on product or pricing.
 They die at security review—because startups treat it as a last-minute checkbox instead of a revenue enabler.